-- (A)(1) All currently serving Louisville Metro Police Officers are to receive a Kentucky Law Enforcement Council certified four to eight-hour training course regarding the connection between animal abuse and crimes against people with an emphasis on interpersonal violence.
+(A)(1) The Louisville Metro Police Department Training Unit shall conduct a four to eight-hour Kentucky Law Enforcement Council-certified training course in every Basic Training course.
 Such training shall include current information regarding the connection between animal abuse as a predictor crime with a statistically significant correlation to active and/or future instances of interpersonal violence.
-This training shall include information and education on the reporting and investigative requirements of this Chapter, as well as state law, and the resources available to pet owners to care for their pets while safe housing is obtained. - (2) The Louisville Metro Police Department Training Unit shall conduct the four to eight-hour Kentucky Law Enforcement Council certified training referenced in LMCO § 91.XXX(A)(1) in every Basic Training course.
+This training shall include information and education on the reporting and investigative requirements of this Section, as well as state law, and the resources available to pet owners to care for their pets while safe housing is obtained.